The best garden designers and landscapers in Britain

 Xa Tollemache

-With traditional gardens for large country estates her speciality, Lady Tollemache is an expert at transforming neglected landscapes.
-Meandering paths through clumps of lavender and roses, formal features such as obelisks and statues and dreamy ponds surrounded by lush planting are the hallmarks of her style, redolent of the garden she created at her husband’s ancestral home, Helmingham Hall in Suffolk.
-Her most recent book, A Garden Well Placed (Pimpernel Press), describes that project and others, including the garden at her new home Framsden Hall in Suffolk.
+With traditional gardens her speciality, Lady Tollemache is an expert at transforming neglected landscapes, from large estates to small gardens in town and country.
+Meandering paths through clumps of lavender and roses, formal features such as obelisks and statues and dream ponds surrounded by lush planting are the hallmarks of her style, redolent of the garden she designed for her ancestral home, Helmingham Hall in Suffolk.
+Currently working on designs for gardens in Northumberland, Shropshire and Suffolk, Lady Tollemache also offers a bespoke collection of garden furniture.

 01473 890799; www.xa-tollemache.co.uk